-This is one of the few programmes globally that offers a specific degree in prosthetics and orthotics.
+The MSc Prosthetics & Orthotics is one of the few programmes globally that offers a specific degree in prosthetics and orthotics.
 The National Centre for Prosthetics and Orthotics (NCPO), within the Department of Biomedical Engineering, has an international reputation for quality education within this field.
-The staff of the NCPO is involved in research and clinical practice both nationally and internationally.
+Staff of the NCPO is involved in research and clinical practice both nationally and internationally.

-The main aim of the course is to produce postgraduates with a first degree to be in Prosthetics & Orthotics, who are capable of developing careers in allied health professionals and biomedical engineering (research, industrial and NHS).
+The course aims to produce postgraduates with a first degree to be in Prosthetics & Orthotics, who are capable of developing careers in allied health professions and biomedical engineering (research, industrial and NHS).

 Our learning environment brings together ideas and concepts from science, medicine and engineering to enable the development of relevant clinical and industrial research.
 You'll also benefit from the opportunity to meet our many industrial and clinical collaborators to help advise and further your career.

 What you'll study

 Taught classes, laboratory demonstrations, practical exercises and clinical visits take place during Semesters 1 and 2.
 Diploma students then complete a project dissertation and MSc students complete a research or development project reported by a thesis.

 Visits to local clinical centres and lectures from industrialists and visiting experts from the UK and overseas are an integral part of our courses.

 You'll also have the opportunity to meet our many industrial and clinical collaborators to help advise and further your career.

-The Department of Biomedical Engineering consists of the Bioengineering Unit and the National Centre for Prosthetics and Orthotics – two complementary and key areas of health technology teaching and research within the University.
+The Department of Biomedical Engineering comprises Biomedical Engineering and the National Centre for Prosthetics & Orthotics (NCPO) – two complementary and key areas of health technology teaching and research within the University.